 In older homes where there may be no circuit ground wire, the original receptacles may be only two-slot models, without the grounding slot.
 When updating these receptacles, it's a good idea to use a GFCI receptacle, which improves the safety of the outlet in a situation where there is no ground wire.

-Before you start installing an outlet, it is critical that you first find the branch circuit breaker or fuse in your electrical service panel that feeds the receptacle you will be working on, and then turn off the power to the circuit wiring.
-The circuit breaker you turn off, or the fuse you remove will be rated for the proper amperage rating of the circuit.
-The markings on the circuit breaker or fuse will tell you if it is a 15- or 20-amp circuit, and therefore whether to install a 15-amp or 20-amp 120-volt outlet receptacle.
+Before you begin installing an outlet, it is critical that you first find the branch circuit breaker or fuse in your electrical service panel that feeds the receptacle you will be working on.
+Then, you must turn off the power to the circuit wiring and test the wires for voltage before you touch them.
+The circuit breaker you turn off (or the fuse you remove) will be rated for the proper amperage rating of the circuit.
+The markings on the circuit breaker or fuse will tell you if it is a 15-amp or 20-amp circuit, and therefore whether to install a 15-amp or 20-amp 120-volt outlet receptacle.
 (15-amp circuits require the use of 14-gauge conductor wires, while 20-amp circuits require 12-gauge conductor wires.)

 - 15-amp or 20-amp outlet receptacle